 Mediation Can Resolve Many Types of Disputes

 You might already know that some couples choose divorce mediation instead of divorce litigation.
 Divorce mediation is preferable to some individuals because it is, among other things, confidential and cost-effective.
 However, mediation is a versatile tool that can resolve a wide range of disputes.
 You should consider mediation if you are having post-divorce issues related to property or finances, child custody mediation, and business dispute mediation.
 Mediation can be used to resolve essentially any type of non-criminal dispute.
-For example, an individual might use Mediation Process in Baltimore mediation to resolve problems with his or her neighbor.
+For example, an individual might use mediation to resolve problems with his or her neighbor.

 The Parties Retain Control Over the Process